pmelsted/bifrost/README.md

 ## Troubleshooting

-The following might happen when environment variables are not set correctly on your system:

 * compilation (`make`) fails because some header files (*.h*) are not found

 Assuming the header files (*.h*) are located at the path */usr/local/include/*, the following command set the environment variables *C_INCLUDE_PATH* and *CPLUS_INCLUDE_PATH* correctly for the time of the session: